 Remember to drink plenty of fluids every day – not only when you have cystitis.
 Avoid wearing very tight clothes and wear loose, cotton underwear.
 If you have already had cystitis, the following recommendations are important if you want to prevent another infection.
 Avoid using douches, soaps or deodorants in your vaginal area, this usually destroys the natural environment and allows certain bacteria to grow.
 After having a shower, try to pat dry the vaginal and anal areas rather than rubbing them.
 Avoid rubbing these areas as this can irritate your skin.

 It is also helpful to urinate after sex in order to get rid of any bacteria that have been transferred.
 Finally, treat any sexually transmitted infection (STI) or vaginal infection as early as possible, before they trigger a bout of cystitis (e.g. thrush or trichomoniasis).

 If the pain lasts for more than one or two days, you should see your doctor.
 You can ask for painkillers while you're being treated.
-The prescription painkiller pyridium (phenazopyridine) is often used to treat pain in the urinary tract.
 The standard antibiotic course for an uncomplicated case of cystitis lasts for three days.
 Make sure you take the antibiotic exactly as prescribed by your doctor – even once the symptoms have disappeared.